Domino-Blockchain/domichain/docs/src/learn/state-compression.md

   canopyDepth,
 );

-// get the cost (in lamports) to store the tree on-chain const storageCost = await connection.getMinimumBalanceForRentExemption( requiredSpace,
+// get the cost (in satomis) to store the tree on-chain const storageCost = await connection.getMinimumBalanceForRentExemption( requiredSpace,
 );